uf-mil/mil/Simul8.md

 The physics module is driven by pyODE (Python bindings to the Open Dynamics Engine).
 We define our own "World" object that manages all of the geometries and bodies that exist in the physics universe.

 ### Physics Entity
 An entity is an object with physics.
-Currently implemented are Spheres, Boxes, and Sub8 approximated as a box.
+Currently implemented are Spheres, Boxes, and SubjuGator 8 approximated as a box.
 We will soon add arbitrary meshes.

 Each entity implements a "step" method that is called for each physics step.
 They must also implement their own means for applying damping and buoyancy (Right now, everything uses a spherical submerged volume approximation, but you can implement your own)